Full Self Driving Testing

 So, you want to drive to Esperance?

 Now that the Lake Grace DC charger is installed and operational the Perth to Esperance drive has become so much easier.
 I’ve completed the 700km trip in a Model S three times since early 2017 using the slow but reliable 3 phase AC charging.
-Update: It is now possible to do this trip with DC charging the whole way.
+Update July 2024: Please note that with the installation of the WA EV Network there are now alternate DC charging options via Jerramungup and Kojonup.

 To make the journey as trouble free and relaxing as possible read on: